Skip to main content

 Parameters:

-• workflow_id (str) - The Workflow ID to patch
+• workflow_id (str) - The Workflow ID of the workflow to patch

-• config_filepath (str) - Optional path to workflow config YAML file
+• config_filepath (str) - The path to the yaml workflow config file

 App.search